rfennell/AzurePipelines/Extensions/Versioning/readme.md

           - Fixed Issue 177 where the task wouldn't find assembly info files if they weren't in specific folders.
 - V1.26   - Fixed Issue 197 where the task wouldn't correctly run on Hosted agents due to changes in the DacFx install location.
 - V1.27   - Engineering Issue #202
 - V1.28   - Issue #213 fix for UTF8 File encoding problems
 - V1.29   - Issue #217 moved the ANdroid versioner to NodeJS
 - V1.30   - Issue #222 allowed more complex delimiters in version number format
 - V1.31   - Issue #233 added JSON and Angular versioner
 - V1.32   - Issue #254 allow version extraction to be bypassed for JSON Versioner
 - V1.33   - Issue #261 add option to enable/disable recursion in file search for JSON Versioner
 - V1.34   - Issue #251 fixed regex issue with Android versioner
 - V1.35   - Issue #281 fixed JSON versioner to handle SEMVER format
 - V1.36   - Issue #288 fixed .NETCore versioner handler for updating all fields
 - V1.37   - More for Issue #293 fixed .NETCore versioner handler for updating all fields
 - V1.38   - Issue #302 enhancement .NETCore versioner to add VERSION tag of no other version fields present (defaults off)
 - V1.39   - V1.38 introductions some nasty regressions, based around not checking project type, this fixes those
+- V1.40   - Added the PowerShell Module versioning task